An artistic representation of an eye with biometric data overlays, illustrating how retinal scanning works.

 Retina scan vs iris scan

 The iris is a thin, circular structure in the eye, responsible for controlling the size of the pupils and thus the amount of light reaching the retina.
-The color of the iris defines the eye color.
+The colour of the iris defines the eye colour.

 Nowadays iris scan is preferred over retina scan due to its advantages.
 While the accuracy of retina scan can be affected by diseases; the iris texture remains extremely stable because it is internal and protected, yet externally visible part of the eye.